MinMengbin/CANBUS_J1939_CANopen/README.md

 This device information printed above is useful if you want to add some udev rules (http://www.reactivated.net/writing_udev_rules.html). udev rules will do something you want when the USB2CAN is plugged or unplugged based on system events.

 Now, the can bus (for my case it is can0) is treated as a net since the driver is based on socketcan.
-You can set up can0 bitrate automatically instead of by typing command " sudo ip link set can0 type can biterate 500000 ".
+You can set up can0 bitrate automatically instead of by typing command " sudo ip link set can0 type can bitrate 500000 ".
 This is done by adding a few lines to the internet configuration files at /etc/network/interfaces.
 Follow the steps:

 cd /etc/network   # direct to network folder